 Am Neuen Palais 10

 I am an associate fellow of the DFG-funded Research Training Group Minor Cosmopolitanisms at the University of Potsdam.
-I have previously taught and worked as a research and teaching assistant at the University of Münster - from which I hold a Master of Arts in British, American and Postcolonial Studies and a Master of Education - and the University of Augsburg.
+I have previously taught and worked as a research assistant at the University of Münster, from which I hold a Master of Arts in British, American and Postcolonial Studies and a Master of Education, and the University of Augsburg.
 I am vice spokesperson of the Emerging Scholars Forum of the Association for Canadian Studies in German-Speaking Countries (GKS).

 “Waste Matters: Tracing the Politics of Waste in Thomas King’s Novels.”
 42. Jahrestagung der Gesellschaft für Kanada-Studien in deutschsprachigen Ländern (GKS) “Ecologies – Environments – Ethics.”
 Grainau.
 February 2022.

 “Sila’s Arctic: Transnational Relations under Contestation.”
 31st Annual Conference for the Postgraduate Forum (PGF) of the German Association for American Studies (DGfA) “Transnational Relations: Past, Present and Future.”
 Universität Stuttgart.
 December 2021.

 “Navigating Water Boundaries in Thomas King’s Truth & Bright Water.”
 41. American Indian Workshop “Indigenous Shapes of Water.”
 Ludwig-Maximilians-Universität München.
 November 2020.

 “Performing the Nation in Thomas King’s Short Fiction.”
 41. Jahrestagung der Gesellschaft für Kanada-Studien in deutschsprachigen Ländern (GKS) “Political Orders.”
 Grainau.
 February 2020.